 Appreciation goes a long way in motivating and encouraging employees to aim higher and better.
 When employees feel that their efforts are recognized they strive to grow and learn, and contribute even further.
 Recognition from the leadership on a continuous basis in terms of rewards, employee-of-the-month initiatives, and other appreciation drives, are extremely important.

 However, a pat on the back is not always enough, and employees can feel taken for granted if the acknowledgement is not backed up with enhanced remuneration.
 Bonuses reassure employees that the organization is willing to invest in them.
 Merit-based incentives, holiday bonuses, and periodic pay hikes in reasonable increments can mean a lot to those who hold up the company.
-This is what symbolises the significance of individual growth along with organizational growth.
+This is what symbolizes the significance of individual growth along with organizational growth.

 Culture is what culture does